VernonGrant/gnu-c-language-manual/markdown/Function-Calls.md

 function (arguments…)
 ```

-Most of the time, `function`{.variable} is a function name.
+Most of the time, `function` is a function name.
 However, it
 can also be an expression with a function pointer value; that way, the
 program can determine at run time which function to call.

-The `arguments`{.variable} are a series of expressions separated by
+The `arguments` are a series of expressions separated by
 commas.
 Each expression specifies one argument to pass to the function.

 The list of arguments in a function call looks just like use of the